 - Run Everything.
 We'll assume you have an /ehtemp/ folder ready to paste the files into (you can create it now or later, doesn't matter).
 We'll also assume your freshly renamed folder (with now empty subfolders) is named /mystuff/.

-- Tip: Add file: to the query to force a file-only search (Help>Search Syntax).
+file: to the query to force a file-only search (

 - The entire list of files that was shown in BRU will show up here too, but now you can cut (or copy) and paste them.
 Create a temporary folder if you haven't done so yet, then paste everything (no, not the program, all the files) in it.